When it comes to building materials, wood is both the oldest and the newest choice, evolving in use from the purely functional to the truly beautiful.

 The building is a showcase of what can be achieved with structural timber.
 Engineered timber beams and coffers span its 20-metre wide atrium, acting as sunshades, structural restraints, and structural support for the atrium roof glazing.
 The timber framed and lined hanging studio is suspended from two of the overhead engineered timber beams, whilst the custom detailed perforations and folds of the hanging studio envelope works to meet the acoustic tuning of the atrium space.

 Dahlsens has longstanding relationships with local and international suppliers of an extensive range of different timbers.
 There’s not much we can’t source for you.
 We love to see your finished projects too.
-We invite you to get in touch with us today or share at enquiries@dahlsens.com.au.
+We invite you to get in touch.